Architecture of Switzerland: Modern architecture

 One of the most influential Modern Swiss architects was Charles-Édouard Jeanneret, known as Le Corbusier.
 Le Corbusier studied art under Charles L'Eplattenier and René Chapallaz in La Chaux-de-Fonds and was initially influenced by his teachers' involvement in Art Nouveau, Heimatstil, and L'Œuvre (OEV).
 He was a member of OEV for a few years before leaving in 1918.
 In the 1920s he developed a style that made use of reinforced concrete to create a weightless, open space with non-weight bearing facades that could be freely designed and decorated.
 In the 1940s he began working on urban planning and designed large, concrete modular buildings for offices and apartments, culminating in the design of the Chandigarh Capitol Complex in Chandigarh in the newly formed Indian state in the 1950s.
 Two of Le Corbusier's buildings in Switzerland, the Immeuble Clarté and Villa Le Lac are part of the UNESCO World Heritage Site "The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement".

 Under the leadership of Swiss architects including Le Corbusier, Hélène de Mandrot and Sigfried Giedion, the Congrès International d'Architecture Moderne (CIAM) was organized in La Sarraz in 1928.
 Over the years that the CIAM was active, they formalized the architectural principles of the Modern movement and developed principles of urban planning that spread throughout the world.

 After World War II, Modern architecture became the dominant style throughout the country.
 At the same time it began to divide into many different forms and regional styles.
 In Ticino, a group of architects including Tita Carloni, Luigi Snozzi, Bruno Reichlin, Fabio Reinhart and Mario Botta developed a style based on Functionalism and Rationalism and incorporating contrasts often with geometric designs and using local materials.
 The Graubünden Movement consists of a number of Swiss architects who build modern structures that blend into the local villages.
 One of the most famous is Peter Zumthor, who builds simple, down to earth buildings with minimal use of resources.
-Other Graubünden Movement architects include Valerio Olgiati, Andrea Deplazes and Gion A. Caminada.
+Other Graubünden Movement architects include Valerio Olgiati, Raphael Zuber, Andrea Deplazes and Gion A. Caminada.